 This vegan pot pie captures savory ‘umami’ flavor by incorporating mushrooms, roasted root vegetables, and tahini paste.
 The tahini paste has a nutty and earthy flavor, I love adding a tablespoon or two when preparing any kind of vegetable-based gravy as it brings a well-rounded depth of flavor to the dish.
 Feel free to exclude tahini if you can't find it in stores.

 Don’t feel like you need to follow this recipe to the T...
 Pot pies are a homage to most of the scraps you can find around the kitchen so feel free to substitute any vegetables or other plant based meat alternative such as vegan chicken.
 Or utilize this vegan pot roast recipe as the filling instead.

 How to Prepare Vegan Rosemary Root Vegetable Pot Pie

-- 2 sheets store-bought pie crust
+- 2 sheets store-bought pie crust or vegan puff pastry

 - 2 tablespoons avocado oil

 - 1/2 cup celery, diced